^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Succinic acid refers to dibasic carboxylic acids and is a colorless crystalline substance that participates in cellular respiration (biochemical reactions) of living organisms.
-Therefore in nature it is contained in all plants, animals, in amber, brown coal.
-It is made from amber waste or synthetically, by chemical reactions.
-The spectrum of its application is very wide: in plant growing, livestock and poultry farming as a growth stimulant and for enhancing the protective properties of organisms; in the food industry - as an antioxidant, the additive E363, which protects the products from oxidation, preserves color and prolongs the storage period; in cosmetology, especially in anti-aging skin care products.
+Succinic acid is a dibasic carboxylic acid and is a colorless crystalline substance that participates in cellular respiration (biochemical reactions) of living organisms.
+Therefore, in nature it is found in all plants, animals, amber, and brown coal.
+It is produced from amber waste or synthetically, through chemical reactions.
+Its range of application is very wide: in crop production, livestock farming, and poultry farming as a growth stimulant and to enhance the protective properties of organisms; in the food industry - as an antioxidant, additive E363, which protects products from oxidation, preserves color, and extends shelf life; in cosmetology, especially in anti-aging skin care products.

-In pharmacology, many drugs in its composition contain succinic acid, including in the treatment of cerebrovascular, cardiovascular disorders, alcohol and other poisoning, radiculitis, anemia, cold and viral diseases.
-It is established that it increases the tone and immunity of the organism, improves the work of the central nervous system, speeds up energy metabolism, stimulates the synthesis of insulin.
-With such a "track record," the question arises, but can this tool be applied to children?
+In pharmacology, many drugs contain succinic acid, including in the treatment of cerebrovascular, cardiovascular disorders, alcohol and other poisonings, radiculitis, anemia, colds and viral diseases.
+It has been established that it increases the tone and immunity of the body, improves the functioning of the central nervous system, accelerates energy metabolism, stimulates insulin synthesis.
+With such a "track record" the question arises: can this remedy be used for children?

 So, can this substance be given to a child?
-Let's try to evaluate its benefits and harm for children.
-Succinic acid is not a medicinal product, it does not accumulate in the body, it is not toxic, it does not become addictive.
+Let's try to evaluate its benefits and harms for children.
+Succinic acid is not a drug, does not accumulate in the body, is not toxic, and does not cause addiction.
 It activates protective resources, accelerates energy exchange in cells.

-The positive effect of succinic acid in the treatment of pneumonia and bronchial asthma in adults has been experimentally proven, and therefore it is able to cope with seasonal infections in children.
-It is logical during the period of their spread for prevention or during illness to help the child by resorting to this remedy.
-After the transferred illness or the illnesses which have exhausted an organism, also it will not be superfluous to take measures for rehabilitation, restoration of forces and vital activity.
-And nevertheless the pediatrician should solve, since.
-Only he knows the state of health of his patients, he can weigh and assess all the risks.
+The positive effect of succinic acid in the treatment of pneumonia and bronchial asthma in adults has been experimentally proven, which means that it can also cope with seasonal infections in children.
+It is logical to help a child during their spread for prevention or during illness by resorting to this remedy.
+After an illness or stress that has exhausted the body, it will also not be superfluous to take measures for rehabilitation, restoration of strength and vitality.
+And yet the pediatrician should decide, since only he knows the health condition of his patients, can weigh and assess all the risks.

-Harm from taking the drug occurs in the event of violations in the digestive organs, allergies.
-Other obstacles to the use of succinic acid are stones in the urinary system or high blood pressure, which sometimes happens in adolescence.
+Harm from taking the drug occurs in case of disorders in the digestive organs, allergies.
+Other obstacles to the use of succinic acid are stones in the urinary system or high blood pressure, which sometimes occurs in adolescence.

-Indications for the use of succinic acid are asthenic states: a decline in strength, chronic fatigue, nervous exhaustion.
-If parents notice that the child does not show normal activity for him or is overly excited, in the absence of other causes that cause such symptoms, you can consult a doctor about the advisability of using this drug.
-At school age, the testimony to his appointment may be a lot of stress, dictated by the dynamics of modern life and the desire of parents to develop a fully developed personality, sometimes at the expense of children's health.
-They are sent to additional classes and visits to various groups, and this depletes the body.
-With asthmatic manifestations, seasonal outbreaks of infections, diabetes, various poisoning, the drug alleviates the symptoms of the disease, removes toxins from the body, prolongs the period of remission of chronic ailments.
+Indications for the use of succinic acid are asthenic conditions: loss of strength, chronic fatigue, nervous exhaustion.
+If parents notice that the child does not show his usual activity or is overly excited, in the absence of other reasons causing such symptoms, you can consult a doctor about the advisability of using this drug.
+At school age, indications for its use can be heavy loads dictated by the dynamics of modern life and the desire of parents to raise a comprehensively developed personality, sometimes to the detriment of the health of children.
+They are sent to additional classes and visits to various clubs, and this exhausts the body.
+In asthmatic manifestations, seasonal outbreaks of infections, diabetes, various poisonings, the drug alleviates the symptoms of the disease, removes toxins from the body, prolongs the period of remission of chronic ailments.

 Release form

-There is a tablet form of the drug and a powder.
-Different manufacturers of tablets besides succinic acid add various auxiliary substances: ascorbic acid, potato starch, talc, sugar, aerosil - silicon dioxide.
+The drug is available in tablet and powder form.
+Different tablet manufacturers add various auxiliary substances in addition to succinic acid: ascorbic acid, potato starch, talc, sugar, aerosil - silicon dioxide.

 Pharmacodynamics

-Pharmacodynamics consists in the regulatory function of tissue metabolism, its antioxidant property (a decrease in the rate of formation of free radicals), which slows down the aging process, which strengthens the body's defenses.
+Pharmacodynamics consists of the regulatory function of tissue metabolism, its antioxidant property (reducing the rate of formation of free radicals), slowing down the aging process, and strengthening the body's defenses.

-The drug stimulates the production of hydrochloric acid in the stomach, thus increasing appetite, which is important for poorly eating children.
-Amber acid promotes the synthesis of ATP - the energy component of any cell, improves oxidative and restorative reactions of the body, contractile muscle activity, accelerates the oxidation of acetaldehyde and ethanol, turning them into a safe acetic acid for the body.
-People who do not undergo such conversion at a genetic level are prone to the old age of Alzheimer's disease.
+The drug stimulates the production of hydrochloric acid in the stomach, thus increasing appetite, which is important for children who eat poorly.
+Succinic acid promotes the synthesis of ATP, the energy component of any cell, improves the body's oxidative and reductive reactions, muscle contractility, accelerates the oxidation of acetaldehyde and ethanol, converting them into acetic acid, which is safe for the body.
+People who do not have such a conversion at the genetic level are susceptible to Alzheimer's disease in old age.

 Pharmacokinetics

-Pharmacokinetics of the drug is as follows: 10-20 minutes after ingestion through the mouth into the digestive tract, the substance is absorbed into the tissues and blood, further involved in the release of the cellular energy necessary for metabolic processes.
-After half an hour, water and carbon dioxide disintegrate, and is completely eliminated from the body.
+The pharmacokinetics of the drug are as follows: 10-20 minutes after entering the digestive tract through the mouth, the substance is absorbed into the tissues and blood, and then participates in the release of cellular energy necessary for metabolic processes.
+After half an hour, it breaks down into water and carbon dioxide, and is completely eliminated from the body.

 Dosing and administration

-Succinic acid is taken by first dissolving it in water or in fruit juice, compote.
-If the child has a bad appetite, then drink the solution before eating, in order to stimulate the production of gastric juice.
-In other cases, it is best to take after meals to prevent a negative effect on the stomach.
+Succinic acid is taken after dissolving it in water or fruit juice or compote.
+If the child has a poor appetite, the solution should be taken before meals to stimulate the production of gastric juice.
+In other cases, it is best to take it after meals to prevent negative effects on the stomach.

-Children under one year should not be given a drug, from a year to 5 years - a quarter tablet (0.1g), from 5 to 12 years - half, three times a day.
-After 12 years on the whole tablet.
-The recommended duration of admission is a month, after which it is necessary to take a break for 2 weeks and again to repeat the course.
+Children under one year should not be given the drug, from one to five years - a quarter of a tablet (0.1 g), from 5 to 12 years - half, three times a day.
+After 12 years - a whole tablet.
+The recommended duration of treatment is a month, after which it is necessary to take a break for 2 weeks and repeat the course again.

-During pregnancy, the daily dose is 0.25 g, but shown on certain dates.
-So, at the beginning of the second, third trimester and 10-20 days before the birth, it is recommended to take a ten-day course at 0.25 g per day.
-Take for the night, succinic acid should not be.
-It excites the brain.
+During pregnancy, the daily dose is 0.25 g, but it is indicated at certain times.
+Thus, at the beginning of the second, third trimester and 10-20 days before childbirth, it is recommended to take a ten-day course of 0.25 g per day.
+You should not take succinic acid at night, because it excites the brain.

 Contraindications

-With a lot of positive effects of succinic acid on the body, there are a number of contraindications to its use.
-First of all, it is hypersensitivity to the drug.
-There are also a number of diseases that are incompatible with its administration: coronary heart disease, angina pectoris, hypertension, exacerbation of gastrointestinal ulcers, glaucoma of the eyes, late gestosis in pregnancy (also called late toxicosis, which causes disruption in the work of the kidneys and cerebral vessels).
+Despite the many positive effects of succinic acid on the body, there are a number of contraindications to its use.
+First of all, this is hypersensitivity to the drug.
+There are also a number of diseases that are incompatible with its use: ischemic heart disease, angina pectoris, hypertension, exacerbation of ulcers of the digestive tract, glaucoma of the eyes, late gestosis during pregnancy (another name is late toxicosis, causing disruption of the kidneys and blood vessels of the brain).

-When taking succinic acid, side effects are possible in the form of heartburn, belchings, pains and heaviness in the upper part of the stomach, sometimes nausea and vomiting caused by increased secretion of gastric juice.
-Prolonged use of the drug can cause an increase in blood pressure.
+When taking succinic acid, side effects may include heartburn, belching, pain and heaviness in the upper part of the stomach, sometimes nausea and vomiting caused by increased secretion of gastric juice.
+Long-term use of the drug can cause an increase in blood pressure.

 Overdose

-Overdosage of succinic acid is impossible, because it does not accumulate in the body.
+An overdose of succinic acid is impossible, since it does not accumulate in the body.

 Interactions with other drugs

-The positive role of succinic acid in the interaction with other drugs is known: simultaneous use with antibiotics, anti-inflammatory, anti-tuberculosis drugs intensifies their action and softens the accompanying symptoms.
+The positive role of succinic acid in interaction with other drugs is known: simultaneous use with antibiotics, anti-inflammatory, anti-tuberculosis drugs enhances their effect and alleviates the accompanying symptoms.
 It is not recommended to combine with psychotropic drugs and barbiturates due to a decrease in their effectiveness.

 Storage conditions

-Succinic acid is stored in a dry place inaccessible to children at a temperature not exceeding 25 ° C.
+Succinic acid is stored in a dry place, out of reach of children, at a temperature not exceeding 25° C.

 Shelf life

-Shelf life under the storage conditions is 3 years from the date of issue.
+The shelf life, subject to storage conditions, is 3 years from the date of manufacture.

 Reviews

-On the forums on the Internet there are various reviews about the therapeutic properties of succinic acid: from complete rejection and to the obviousness of a positive effect.
-Skeptics argue that with the daily synthesis of 200 g of the body, the small dose that comes to us from outside, can not have a tangible effect.
-Others, having tried, felt positive changes in their condition.
-It is difficult to say what has served as an improvement, succinic acid or the "placebo" effect.
-Doctors, based on research data, recognize him as a biotic, which normalizes and regulates various physiological processes, increases the body's resistance to various external aggressive agents.
+There are various reviews on the Internet forums about the medicinal properties of succinic acid: from complete rejection to obvious positive effects.
+Skeptics claim that with the daily synthesis of 200 g of the substance by the body, the insignificant dose that comes to us from the outside cannot have a noticeable effect.
+Others, having tried it, felt positive changes in their condition.
+It is difficult to say what caused the improvement, succinic acid or the "placebo" effect.
+Doctors, based on research data, recognize it as a biotic that normalizes and regulates various physiological processes, increases the body's resistance to various external aggressive agents.

 Attention!